THE LEGAL PROCEEDINGS OF A DIVORCE ARE CHALLENGING

 Failing to Comply with the Divorce Agreement or Court Order

-Divorce Decrees, Separation Agreements, Shared Parenting Plans, and other court orders are legal and lawful orders of a court.
-If one fails to comply or fulfill their obligations under the court order, then severe legal consequences can result.
+Divorce Decrees, Separation Agreements, Shared Parenting Plans, and other court orders are legally binding.
+If one party fails to comply or fulfill their obligations under the court order, then severe legal consequences can result.
 The violating party can be found in contempt of court, sentenced to jail time, ordered to pay monetary penalties, and/or ordered to reimburse the other party for their legal expenses.
 In certain circumstances, violating a court order is unavoidable or justified.
-If you find yourself or if your former spouse is in violation of a court order, then schedule a consultation with Trolinger Law Offices, LLC to know your legal options to resolve the issue before the consequences get out of control and expenses mount.
 Read more about Post Decree Matters.

 Business Ownership and Divorce

-Preparing for or going through a divorce while owning or having interest in a business is extremely stressful and can be disastrous to the business’s future or business partners’ interest.
-It is imperative that a knowledgeable and competent attorney is involved to ensure that the business is valued correctly and any property division is fair and equitable.
-Sophisticated representation is required to coordinate and communicate with accountants and business valuators to ensure that your position is effectively communicated and presented to the court to protect your business interests.
+Preparing for or going through a divorce while owning or having interest in a business is extremely stressful and can be disastrous to the business and its future.
+It is imperative to hire a knowledgeable and competent divorce attorney to ensure that the business is valued correctly, and any property division is fair and equitable.